 Roasted cauliflower gratin makes a tasty vegetarian main but it absolutely shines as a side to a classic roast chicken.
 Just chicken and the cauliflower on the plate.
 Drizzles with a pan sauce from the chicken.
 Try it some time when you have foodie friends over for dinner.

-- 4 large shallots or 1 medium onion diced (about a cup)
+- 4 large shallots or 1 medium onion - diced to make about a cup

 - 2 Tbsp minced fresh Italian parsley